Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 You can’t tell just by family history.
 Studies have shown that between 25-50% of people with an inherited mutation don’t have a “strong” family history.

 Genetic testing gives you a clearer picture of your inherited cancer risk – identifying gene mutations you may have been born with.
-Risk models like Tyrer-Cuzick help us understand how other factors impact your overall breast cancer risk.
+Risk models like Tyrer-Cuzick Breast Cancer Assessment help us understand how other factors impact your overall breast cancer risk.
 But the most complete picture comes when both are used together – in the context of a full genetic counseling assessment.

 This is where we come in.